ZoomInfo

 Traditional CRMs focus on managing leads and contacts.
 Account-based selling tools focus on orchestrating campaigns across entire buying committees.
-They help you map organizational structures, track account-level engagement, and coordinate outreach across sales and marketing teams.
+They help you map organizational structures, track account-level engagement, and coordinate outreach across sales and marketing teams through multi-threading and personalized outreach.

-The best account-based selling tools solve three core problems:
+The best account-based selling tools solve critical challenges:

-• Data gaps: You need accurate contact information for multiple decision-makers within each target account
+• Data gaps: Accurate contact information and org charts for decision-makers across target accounts

-• Visibility issues: You need to see which accounts are actively researching solutions and prioritize accordingly
+• Visibility issues: ICP matching and intent signals to prioritize accounts actively researching solutions

 Core capabilities include:

 Your biggest deals come from your best-fit accounts.
-Account-based selling tools help you focus your limited time and resources on the accounts most likely to buy.
-This approach drives better results than spray-and-pray prospecting.
+Account-based sales approaches help you focus your limited time and resources on the accounts most likely to buy, driving better results than spray-and-pray prospecting.

 Here's what changes when you implement an account-based approach: